-6 The provided table includes only a single line.
+&lt;sup>6 The provided table includes only a single line.
 This should be multiplied by copying and pasting to produce the correct number of modules for the level of the programme.
 For ease of consideration and clarity, please include a separate table for each level by again copying and pasting this table.
 Colour coding/ shading may be used to differentiate between new modules and existing approved modules shared with other programmes.

-FHEQ level: 5 For: FdA Business & Management Full Time F/T Route Year When in Year? (i.e. Autumn, Spring etc.) Core or Option Module Credits Module 2 All Year All are core modules 20 20 20 20 20 20 20 HIGH2039 Macro and micro economics HIGH2057 People & organisations HIGH2058 Research, analysis & decision making HIGH2042 Operations and process management HIGH2043 Marketing HIGH2041 Human resource management
+F/T Route Year When in Year? (i.e. Autumn, Spring etc.) Core or Option Module Credits Module 2 All Year All are core modules 20 20 20 20 20 20 20 HIGH2039 Macro and micro economics HIGH2057 People & organisations HIGH2058 Research, analysis & decision making HIGH2042 Operations and process management HIGH2043 Marketing HIGH2041 Human resource management